Jeanvit/AndroidDynamometer/README.md

 # About
-This project is an Android application developed in my Master's (2014) for a biomedical electronic dynamometer with Bluetooth interface.
+This project is an Android app developed by me in my Master's (2014) for a biomedical electronic dynamometer with Bluetooth interface.
 I decided to make it open-source since I have the option.

 # Research Results